rishabhpancholi/collaborative-book-recommender/README.md

-# 📚 Collaborative-Based Book Recommender System
+# 📚 Collaborative-Based Book Recommendation System

 This is a **Collaborative Filtering-based Book Recommendation System** where: